Aladdin95/CarND-Advanced-Lane-Lines/writeup_template.md

 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-the main problem i faced is to extract the prespective transform points. i really think that any transform will change the dimention of the image and that also would affect the values ym_per_pix and xm_per_pex as the lina length in pixels is dependent on how i made the transform i think my pipeline could fail if it faced a big sequence of untrusted frames i think a more improvement in the thresholding, prespective parameters and classes would help
+the main problem i faced is to extract the prespective transform points.

+i really think that any transform will change the dimentions of the lane and that also would affect the values ym_per_pix and xm_per_pex as the line length in pixels is dependent on how i made the transform

+i think my pipeline could fail if it faced a big sequence of untrusted frames

+i think a more improvement in the thresholding, prespective parameters and classes would help